Virtual Office FAQ

 It’s about half a year.

-For a private limited company, the absolute minimum is six months—but only if every statutory step is completed on time.
+For a private limited company, the absolute minimum is six months—but only if all statutory steps are completed on time.

 • The clock starts when the dissolution is entered in the Commercial Register and the liquidation notice is published in the state gazette Ametlikud Teadaanded.

-• At least four months must pass after shareholders are notified of the final balance sheet and asset-distribution plan.
+• At least four months must elapse after shareholders are notified of the final balance sheet and asset distribution plan.

 If all filings, creditor notices, and tax clearances are handled promptly, the process can be wrapped up in roughly half a year; any outstanding requirements will extend the timeline.